How to use this checklist

 Check tenants' right to rent

-Before granting a tenancy, you must verify that all adult occupants have the right to rent in England by checking acceptable identity documents or using the Home Office online service.
+Before granting a tenancy, verify that all adult occupants have the right to rent in England using acceptable documents or the Home Office online service.

 Provide the 'How to Rent' guide

-You must give tenants the current version of the government’s ‘How to Rent’ checklist at the start of a new tenancy.
-This is a requirement for serving a valid Section 21 notice.
+Give tenants the current version of the government's 'How to Rent' checklist at the start of a new tenancy.
+This matters for compliance and possession proceedings.

 Property standards